F1 POWER RANKINGS: From 10 to 1 – revisiting how we ranked the teams after winter testing

 2019 constructors’ finish: 3rd

-Red Bull were, like Mercedes, one of the few teams to bring big innovation to 2020 pre-season testing, with a clever new steering and double bulkhead arrangement seen on the RB16.
-And despite the car looking a little skittish – leading to spins for both Max Verstappen and Alex Albon – it’s clearly quick too, with our experts voting Red Bull the team most likely to cause Mercedes headaches in 2020.
+Red Bull, like Mercedes, were one of the few teams to bring big innovation to 2020 pre-season testing, with a clever new steering and double bulkhead arrangement seen on the RB16.
+And despite the car looking a little skittish back in February – leading to some lairy spins for both Max Verstappen and Alex Albon at the time – it’s clearly quick too, with our experts voting Red Bull the team most likely to cause Mercedes headaches in 2020.

 2019 constructors’ finish: 1st